johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-08-29-azure-devops-pull-requests-conventional-commits/index.md

 });
 ```

 This can also be run locally with `node ./set-autocomplete-and-commit-message.ts --token [PAT TOKEN WITH SCOPES: vso.code_write and vso.identity] --pr-id [PULL_REQUEST_ID] --org [NAME_OF_ORGANISATION] --project [NAME_OF_PROJECT] --repo [NAME_OF_REPOSITORY]`.
-You'll need Node.js 24 or later to run this locally.
+You'll need Node.js 24 or later to run this.
 (And yes, you can run TypeScript files directly with Node.js these days).

+The thing I haven't included here is how you determine the `mergeCommitMessage`.
+In my case, I use the title of the pull request as the commit message.
+You can fetch the pull request details using the Azure DevOps API and extract the title.
+I left this out for brevity, but you can easily add it in.
+Or use whatever logic you like to determine the commit message.
+The point is that you have control over it.

 ### The build validation pipeline